chris-m-bernard/group1-cs555/README.md

 - Type-safe with TypeScript
 - React Router for navigation

+This app showcases a responsive Chakra UI layout with protected routes powered by Firebase Authentication.
+It’s a clean baseline for teams to iterate quickly on real-world features.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.